JAMESMTL/snippets/bnx2x/ubuntu/README-dkms.md

 Step 5: Login to Ubuntu as root via SSH or console

-If you choose to setup dkms under root then leave out the sudo from the instructions below
+<b>If you choose to setup dkms under root then leave out the sudo from the instructions below</b>

 Step 6: Update & upgrade Ubuntu
 ```